 *** Prices for multiple sessions are based on sessions held on the same day simultaneously

 Maximum 30 students per group

 The Incursion is divided into three parts: making dough, shaping, eating.
 If there are two or three groups, we first make the dough with group one.
 During the raising time, the second group makes their dough.
 Then the third.
-Then it’s back to group one for shaping and so on, till we have all the breads shaped, proved and baked.
+Then it’s back to group one for shaping and so on, till we have all the breads shaped, risen and baked.

 Yes.
 There are two main segments where children are involved in bread making activities, each followed by a break.
 The final third is eating freshly baked breads.